surmwill/recycler_unity/README.md

 <b>Recyclers take time to be bug-free and effective; people want to focus on implementing UI and moving on, not debugging a tool.</b>

 ### The problem with other Recyclers
-They don't offer control.
-Many basic recyclers assume a static list of data with entries of fixed size, but this is inadequate, for example, for chat messages of varying sizes being continually inserted, deleted, and modified.
-This basic functionality falls short for many applications, and using a basic recycler for advanced cases can leave a UI lacking polish.
-Additionally, there is little insight into what entries are currently on-screen and their state.
+Every project I've worked on has inevitably needed a recycler at some point in time.
+These are always hastily built and lacking basic features I would expect from scrolling a list: insertion, deletion, entries of different sizes, and smoothly maintaining your scroll as all this is happening.
+As many teams cannot invest months into creating the perfect robust UI tool, their recycler's often fall short.

+This project was intended to remedy that by creating an out-of-the-box Unity UI recycler for any use case.
+It supports a dynamically sized and updated list, and offers easy querying into what entries are currently on-screen or not.
+Entries hook into easy-to-understand lifecycle methods allowing them to manage their state.

 <b>The aim of this recycler is to make it feel like a powerful tool, instead of a black box you're forced to work around.</b>